RobBloxham/api-recipe-project/notes.md

 [] If a request returns a recipe with no thumbnail, generate an image with the recipe.title and render that instead.
 [] find a way to trigger flow from one section to the next.

 [] styling for desktop
 [] update css variables

-[x] Show link to website, open website in new tab.